Baguage/pyqualtrics/README.md

 # License

 You can use this under Apache 2.0.
 See LICENSE.txt file for details.
+I appreciate if you drop me a line if you find this library useful!

 # Author